heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/SET_UP_A_WINDOWS_DEVELOPMENT_ENVIRONMENT.md

 > [!CAUTION]
 >
-> We highly recommend to **never manipulate your files from the File Explorer**.
+> We highly recommend to **never manipulate your files from the File Explorer on
-> Use the Ubuntu terminal instead to avoid permission issues and odd file
+> Windows**.
+Use the Ubuntu terminal instead to avoid permission issues and odd
-> behaviors.
+> file behaviors.
+See the [Tips and tricks](#tips-and-tricks) section for more
+> information.

 ![Access Ubuntu files in File Explorer](./images/wsl-file-browser-ubuntu.png)